erinvdoyle/instatrip/README.md

 - I have added meta data to the head of the views.html page

-- Accessibility preferences are considered in the program's city safety and accessibility rankings in the Google Sheet and the user is asked to rank the importance of accessibility factors so that the program may determine which cities are most suitable
+- Accessibility preferences are considered in the program's city safety and accessibility rankings in the Google Sheet.
+The user is asked to rank the importance of accessibility factors for their travel preferences so that the program may determine which cities are most suitable

+### Browser Compatability

+**InstaTrip** has been tested for functionality and appearance in the following browsers on desktop.
+No visual or functional errors occurred

+ - Google Chrome
+ - Microsoft Edge

+### Responsiveness

+Due to the specifications of the mock terminal, responsiveness was not required for this project.
+I have run the program on desktop, laptop, and mobile, and have found that it does not perform properly on mobile devices

 ### Manual Testing

-- This program was tested on my and my husband's latops-- HP Elitebook and Dell Latitude 5430-- and performed as designed
+- This program was tested on my and my husband's latops, HP Elitebook and Dell Latitude 5430, and performed as designed

 - Testing on mobile was also performed but I quickly determined that the provided mock terminal does not perform as expected on mobile devices